anchore/example-configs/ironbank-compose/README.md

 images from IronBank.

-This compose file is configured for use with Anchore Enterprise 4.0.1
+This compose file is configured for use with Anchore Enterprise 4.0.2

-NOTE: For version 4.0.1 there is NOT a enterprise:4.0.1, only 4.0.0.
-Moving forward enterprise and enterprise ui versions will typically remain in step.

 ##### Prerequisites
 This example assumes you have the following: